 Overstaying

-It’s a lot of hassle.
+It’s a lot of hassle, although the fine is likely to be reasonable.
 You will not be able to cross the border without an exit visa, so if you overstayed, your first port of call is the visa department at 58 Kievskaya mentioned above.